mailmesriza98/JS_Essentials/Promsies and Fetch API/problems.md

 This approach ensures that all pages are fetched and combined before further processing, and it handles errors for each page request as well.

+# Defference between promises and async await

+Promises and async/await are both mechanisms in JavaScript for dealing with asynchronous operations, but they have different syntax and usage patterns.
+Here's an overview of the key differences between them:

+1. **Syntax:**

+   - **Promises:** Promises use a `.then()` and `.catch()` syntax for handling asynchronous operations.
+You chain `.then()` handlers to a promise to specify what should happen when the promise resolves, and you use `.catch()` to specify what should happen if it rejects.

+   - **Async/Await:** Async/await uses the `async` keyword before a function to indicate that it contains asynchronous code.
+You use the `await` keyword inside the async function to pause execution until a promise is resolved.
+This allows you to write asynchronous code that looks more like synchronous code.

+2. **Error Handling:**

+   - **Promises:** Error handling in promises is typically done using the `.catch()` method or by chaining additional `.then()` handlers to handle errors at different stages of the promise chain.

+   - **Async/Await:** Error handling in async/await is often done using traditional `try...catch` blocks.
+You can catch errors within the async function as if it were synchronous code.

+3. **Readability:**

+   - **Promises:** Promises can lead to callback hell or "pyramid of doom" when chaining multiple asynchronous operations.
+However, they can be quite explicit and readable when used with care and proper indentation.

+   - **Async/Await:** Async/await is generally considered more readable and easier to understand, especially for complex asynchronous code.
+It allows you to write asynchronous code in a more linear, sequential style.

+4. **Error Propagation:**

+   - **Promises:** Errors in promises propagate through the chain, and you can catch them at various points in the chain using `.catch()`.
+This allows for fine-grained error handling.

+   - **Async/Await:** Errors in async/await functions propagate upwards in the call stack.
+If an error is not caught within the async function, it will be caught by the caller, which can make error handling less granular.

+5. **Compatibility:**

+   - **Promises:** Promises have been available in JavaScript for a longer time and are supported in a wider range of environments, including older browsers.
+You can also wrap callback-based APIs with promises.

+   - **Async/Await:** Async/await was introduced in ES2017 (ES8) and may not be available in older JavaScript environments without transpilation.

+In summary, promises and async/await are both valuable tools for working with asynchronous code in JavaScript.
+Async/await is often favored for its readability and ease of use, especially for more complex asynchronous workflows.
+However, both have their strengths, and the choice between them may depend on factors like coding style, project requirements, and compatibility constraints.